 Distribution and occurrence: World: c.
 100 species, Asia to Pacific.
 Australia: 3 species (1 introduced)

-Melastoma malabathricum occurs sporadically.
-It differs in having fewer flowers (1-3) in the inflorescence, with much longer sepals (to 15 mm long) and relatively large subtending bracts.
+The introduced Melastoma malabathricum occurs sporadically.
+It differs from the native M. affine in having fewer flowers (1-3) in the inflorescence, with much longer sepals (to 15 mm long) and relatively large subtending bracts.